For the very latest guidelines please see our covid-19 status page.

 - In car park and at entrances to courts, do not wait or loiter to avoid encounters with others, practising 2 metre social distancing.

 - Any queries?
-Contact a committee member if present, or by email at [email protected]
+Contact a committee member if present, or by email via our contact form.

 On behalf of the Management Committee